There is no denying it. Social media has taken over our lives in the last decade.

-- Once a potential client finds your personal trainer profile or your business profile, they can get into contact with you using a number of Facebook tools.
+- Once a potential client finds your personal trainer or business profile, they can contact you using several Facebook tools.
 This can lead to connections that become new client conversions.
 This makes you connectable.

 - As your profile/business page grows, you can reach large groups of people quickly and easily.
 You can even design messages for specific groups.

-When setting up a page, complete it in full with a decent profile image and Facebook cover page picture which relates to your brand and connects you with it.
+When setting up a page, complete it with a decent profile image and Facebook cover page picture that relates to your brand and connects you with it.

-Photos should include your logo, an image of you working out or perhaps assisting a client.
-For example, a photo of you working out could be your profile image, while your cover image could be you with a client which includes your branding and logo.
+Photos should include your logo and an image of you working out or perhaps assisting a client.
+For example, a photo of you working out could be your profile image, while your cover image could be you with a client, including your branding and logo.